1729patrick/wwdc-22/README.md

 4. Core Haptics: To create the vibration when an invalid option is pressed;
 5. AVFAudio: All iterations with the sounds are done through AVFAudio;
 6. MVVC and extension-oriented design: The project's architecture was based on MVVC and the development made using extension-oriented design;
-7. Vectornator and GIMP: The all images (fish, background, buttons, icon, plants) were created by Vectornator and GIMP.
+7. Vectornator and GIMP: All images (fish, background, buttons, icon, plants) were created by Vectornator and GIMP.

 #### If you've shared or considered sharing your coding knowledge and enthusiasm for computer science with others, let us know